 A command line interface for Databricks

 The Databricks Command Line Interface (CLI) is an open source tool which provides an easy to use interface to the Databricks platform.
-The CLI is built on top of the Databricks Rest APIs.
-Currently, the CLI fully implements the DBFS API and the Workspace API.
+The CLI is built on top of the Databricks REST APIs.

 - Python Version > 2.7.9 or > 3.6

 To install simply run pip install --upgrade databricks-cli

 Then set up authentication using username/password or authentication token.
 Credentials are stored at ~/.databrickscfg.